ARGUMENTATION STUDIES:

 Stephen E. Toulmin, 1958, The Uses of Argument.

-These two titles are the best known in an impressive constellation of works that all help define, positively or negatively, the new field of argumentation studies.
+These two titles are the best known in an impressive constellation of works that all help to define, positively or negatively, the new field of argumentation studies.

-— On “Public Relations”: a non rhetorical and non argumentative perspective on persuasion:
+— On “Public Relations”: a non-rhetorical and non-argumentative perspective on persuasion:

 Vance Packard, 1957, The Hidden Persuaders.